olicooper/esphome-nspanel-lovelace-native/README.md

 ### Icons

-- Icon values can be an icon name or hex value (e.g. `hex:E549`) can be found here: https://docs.nspanel.pky.eu/icon-cheatsheet.html
+- Icon values can be an icon name or hex value (e.g. `hex:E549`).
+A list of icons can be found here: https://docs.nspanel.pky.eu/icon-cheatsheet.html
 - Icon colours need to be a 16-bit number (0-65535) representing a `rgb565` colour code.
-This website can be used to select your colour https://chrishewett.com/blog/true-rgb565-colour-picker/ - then you take the rgb565 hex value (e.g. `#ce79`) and convert it to a number (e.g. `52857`).
+This website can be used to select your colour https://chrishewett.com/blog/true-rgb565-colour-picker/ - then you take the rgb565 hex value and convert it to a number (e.g. `#ce79` -> `52857`).

 # Help Needed!